orangejulius/jekyll-footnotes/README.md

 ## Install

 * Include "jekyll-footnotes" in your Gemfile, or install the gem
-* Add "jekyll-footnotes to the plugins section of \_config.yml
+* Add "jekyll/footnotes to the plugins section of \_config.yml *Note: jekyll-footnotes won't work.* be sure to use the backslash.

 ## Automatic numbering
     hello{% fn %} world{% fn %}